 Upon the closing of this offering, an amended and restated memorandum and articles of association will replace our current memorandum and articles of association in their entirety.
-Our amended and restated memorandum and articles of association will provide that, upon the closing of this offering, we will have two classes of ordinary shares: Class A ordinary shares and Class B ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights, as described in the following paragraphs.
-Immediately following the closing of this offering, our authorized share capital will consist of shares, par value of US\$0.00005 per share, of which shares are designated as Class A ordinary shares, shares are designated as Class B ordinary shares, and shares are designated as preferred shares.
+Our amended and restated memorandum and articles of association will provide that, upon the closing of this offering, we will have two classes of ordinary shares: Class A ordinary shares and Class B ordinary shares and Class B ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights, as described in the following paragraphs.
+Immediately following the closing of this offering, our authorized share capital will consist of shares, par value of US\$0.00005 per share, of which shares are designated as Class A ordinary shares, shares are designated as Preferred shares.